NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/interval.md

 Here we can already see that this looks way less complicated
 - setup and teardown of the interval are co-located
 - the entire construct is focused on a single responsibility
-- teardown occurs at the curly-brace level where Time is used, rather than at the component level
+- teardown occurs at the curly-brace level where Time is used, rather than at the component level.

+  the _lifetime_ for this Resource is the curlies.

-- we don't need to hack in our own lifecycle via a set-once property.
+- and lastly -- we don't need a bespoke lifecycle via a set-once property.

 -->